 After that nightmare of a day, Steve has to spend the next morning looking for ways to deal with equipment downtime and the issues that spreadsheets and other legacy methods have been causing him.

-By installing advanced automated sensors powered by an AI system, Steve and his team can monitor critical assets and conditions around the clock in a clear and simple readout that is always up to date.
+Increasing their industrial intelligence By installing advanced automated sensors powered by an AI system, Steve and his team can monitor critical assets and conditions around the clock in a clear and simple readout that is always up to date.
 And when emergencies arise, the right AI system can automatically make adjustments and recommendations before a time-wasting issue halts production.